-- WPA Personal or WPA2 Personal: The WLAN1 Security Setting WPA or WPA2 Personal mode uses a common password phrase, called a Pre-Shared Key, that must be manually distributed to all clients that want to connect to the network.
-Specify a key as an easy-to-remember form of letters and numbers.
+- WPA Personal or WPA2 Personal: The WPA2 Personal mode uses a common password phrase, called a Pre-Shared Key, that must be manually distributed to all clients that want to connect to the network.
+Specify a key as WPA2 Pre-Authentication Support an easy-to-remember form of letters and numbers.
 The WPA Preshared Key can be input as ASCII string (8-63 characters) or Hexadecimal format (length is 64).
 All wireless clients must be configured with the same key to communicate with the VAP interface.